jonsamp/codecademy-curriculum/typescript/project-2/content.md

 10. Next, calculate the `total`.
 The `total` should be the summation of the `product. price`, `taxTotal`, and `shipping`.

-Run `tsx index.ts` to check for any type errors.
+Run `tsc index.ts` to check for any type errors.

 <details>
    <summary>Hint:</summary>